Julia Smith (producer)

 Julia Cuthbert Smith (26 May 1927 – 19 June 1997) was an English television director and producer.
-She is best known for being the co-creator (along with Tony Holland) of the BBC soap opera EastEnders, also working as a director and the first producer of the series.
+She is best known for being the co-creator (along with Tony Holland) of the BBC soap opera EastEnders, also working as a director on the show and as its first producer.

-Early career
+Early life

+Smith was born in Maida Vale, west London, on 26 May 1927, to Edward Cuthbert Smith and his wife, Elfriede Frances Gritton Menges.
+The family's residence was in Bedford Park, a planned development in Chiswick.
+Smith's father was a vocalist, and became the senior professor of singing at the Royal College of Music.
+Other maternal family members have also had careers in the arts: Herbert Menges, her uncle, was a conductor and director of music at The Old Vic; Isolde Menges, her aunt, was a violinist, and Royal College of Music professor; and Chris Menges, her cousin, became an Oscar-winning cinematographer.

+During the Second World War, Smith was evacuated to Wiltshire.
+She subsequently attended the Royal Academy of Dramatic Art.

+Career

+Because Smith felt her face was too solemn to win many leading parts, she went into stage management, firstly at the Regent Theatre in Hayes, Middlesex, before working in repertory companies.
+Smith's work for the Royal Shakespeare Company in the 1950s would lead to her first contact with the BBC, with her being asked to transfer a theatrical production to television.
+Following a period working in the small screen, Smith returned to Stratford-upon-Avon, where the RSC was based.

+Having been a production manager on serials such as Pride and Prejudice, she took a BBC director's training course.
+She directed episodes of Dr. Finlay's Casebook and Compact, her first foray into the soap opera format.

-London-born Smith became involved in television production when she directed the series Suspense in 1962.
+In 1962, Smith directed the series Suspense.
 She went on to direct popular BBC shows such as Z-Cars (in 1962) and Doctor Who (in 1966 and 1967), for which she directed the stories The Smugglers and The Underwater Menace.
-In 1967 she directed an adaptation of The Railway Children with Jenny Agutter that was successful enough for it to lead to the fondly remembered 1970 film in which Agutter reprised her role of Roberta.
+In 1967, she directed an adaptation of The Railway Children with Jenny Agutter that was successful enough for it to lead to the fondly remembered 1970 film in which Agutter reprised her role of Roberta.

-While working on Z Cars she had met Tony Holland, who was a writer for the show.
-The two of them became an established producer/script-editor team and went on to work for the BBC's long-running hospital drama Angels (1975) from 1979 to 1983.
+While working on Z Cars, Smith had met Tony Holland, who was a script editor for the show.
+The two of them became an established producer/script-editor team, and went on to work for the BBC's long-running hospital drama Angels from 1979 to 1983.
+This was followed by The District Nurse, a series set in the coalfields of south Wales.